Best Places to Stay in South West England: A Complete Overview

 Farm Stays and Rural Retreats

-If you’re craving peace, a farm stay in the South West might be perfect.
-Many working farms now welcome visitors, offering everything from self-catering barns to simple rooms in the farmhouse.
+If you’re craving peace and a real sense of rural life, a farm stay in the South West might be precisely what you need.
+Across Cornwall, Devon, Somerset and Dorset, many working farms now welcome visitors, offering everything from beautifully converted self-catering barns and self-catering cottages to simple farmhouse rooms with proper Westcountry breakfasts made from local produce.

 Camping, Glamping and Caravan Holidays

 Of course, traditional camping holidays in the South West are still hugely popular.
-Pitching a tent by the sea or setting up a caravan in a rural field is a classic way to experience the region.
+Pitching a tent by the sea or setting up a caravan in a rural field is a classic way to experience the region and one that we still enjoy.

 Camping and caravaning can be significantly more affordable than hotels or cottages, especially for families or those with extended stays.
 You can pitch up, cook your own meals, and set your own pace.
 Many campsites also allow you to choose between bustling family-friendly sites and quiet, back-to-nature pitches.
 For generations, camping holidays have been a British staple, from childhood summer trips to the seaside to touring caravan adventures.